VGDev1/PrusaMK3s-klipper/README.md

 ### Slicer
 I am using Prusaslicer, put this in Custom G-code if you want my macros to work:
+I use the profiles provided for the MK4

 #### Start gcode
 - `M104 S0 ; Stops PS/SS from sending temp waits separately`